Ranking all 12 of Zinedine Zidane’s signings as Real Madrid manager

 Cousin of Chelsea goalkeeper Edouard Mendy, the France international left Lyon to join Real Madrid in the summer of 2019 and has usurped Marcelo as the club’s first-choice left-back.

-He’s even chipped in the odd crucial goal, such as this effort against Atalanta in the Champions League.
+He’s even chipped in the odd crucial goal, such as this effort against Atalanta in the Champions League in 2021.

 Left-back.
 Right foot.
 No problem! 🎯